Zomoi/Rico-B-jorkIT2104_ACPactivities/Rico-B-jorkIT2104_ACPactivities/Laboratory Activities/README.md

       <li>🎯 <b>Learning Objective:</b> Learn how to take user inputs, work with strings, and display output in a formatted way.</li>
       <li>
         🌟 <b>Instructions for Reviewers:</b>
         Imagine your favorite song.
 Can you input all its details accurately into the program?
 Think about edge cases: What happens if you enter a non-numeric year or leave the title blank?
-Try testing it to see how the program responds!
+Try testing it to see how the program responds.
       </li>
     </ul>
   </li>